mingh2/SurvivalOfTheFittest/docs/status.md

 ### Algorithm

 We are using Deep Q Network algorithm to train our agent.
-H ere is a good graphic representation of the training process, except we do not need to convolute the game state since we already represent the state with matrix:
+Here is a good graphic representation of the training process, excpet we do not need to convolute the game state since we already represent the state with matrix:

 <img src="https://cdn-images-1.medium.com/max/800/1*T54Ngd-b_CKcP3N6hyXLVg.png" width="50%">

 The basic idea of Deep Q Network is similar to that of the Q-Learning where we have a reward (Q-Value) associated with a state and each of its corresponding action(s).
 Then we select the action which possesses the maximum Q-Value among all options.

-However, Q-Learning is not a feasible approach in our case, since the state is too large and complicated.
-With a map size of 21 * 21 and three possible entities on each block, our program will require gigabytes of space to store a Q-Table (3^441 possible states and 4 actions for each state).
+However, Q Learning is not a feasible approach in our case, since the state is too large and complicated.
+With a map size of 21 * 21 and three possible entities on each block of map, our program will require gigabytes of space to store a Q-Table (3^441 possible states and 4 actions for each state).

 Hence, alternatively, we decided to use Deep Q Network, in which the Q-Function is represented by a Neural Network.
-It takes the state (matrix) and four actions as inputs, and it outputs the Q-Value for each possible measures.
-Finally, the agent can pick the action with the most optimized predicted Q-Value and follow it.
+It takes the state (matrix) and four actions as inputs, and it outputs the Q-Value for each possible action.
+Fianally, the agent can pick the action with the most optimized predicted Q-Value and follow it.

-For our implementation of Neural Network, we have one input layer with 442 nodes (21 * 21 matrix that represent the current state and 1 value that represent the action), three hidden layers and an output layer with one node.
-We use hyperbolic tangent as the activation function, so the predicted output will be within the range of (-1, 1).
+For our implementation of Neural Network, we have one input layer with 442 nodes (21 * 21 matrix that represent the current state and 1 value that represent the action), three hidden layers and a output layer with one node.
+We use hyperbolic tangent as the activation function so the predicted output will be within the range of (-1, 1).

-What actually separates Deep Q Network with other reinforcement learning algorithm is its ability to "replay."
+What truly seperate Deep Q Network with other reinforcemnet learning algorithm is its ability to "replay".
 The pseudocode of replay function is shown as follow:

 <img src="Pseudocode.png" width="50%">

 As shown in the pseudocode shown above, the experience <previous_state, previous_action, reward, current_state> is stored each time the agent made a move.
 To implement this function, we use a list (will probably change to deque in the future) to memory the past experience.
-Once an episode is ended, a small batch of random experience is retrieved from the list, and we use stochastic gradient descent to update the weights of Neutral Network based on these experiences.
-This method can not only help our agent avoiding local minimum but also improve and stable the agent's performance since the reward for each state is discrete instead of continuous.
+Once an episode is ended, a small batch of random experience is retrieved from the list and we use stochastic gradient descent to update the weights of Neutral Network based on these experiences.
+This method can not only help our agent avoiding local minium but also improve and stable the agent's performance since the reward for each state is discrete instead of continuous.

 ## Evaluation
+For now, we use the Mean Square Error between the actual Q-Value and the predicted Q-Value to evaluate our agent's performace

 ## Remaining Goals and Challenges